Dubiz

 1. Is Dubai startup-friendly?

-2. What are the most popular businesses in Dubai?
+2. Who registers businesses in Dubai?

-The most popular businesses in Dubai include transportation and logistics, healthcare and medical services, commerce, real estate, wholesale and retail trade, tourism and hospitality, fintech and IT solutions.
+The most popular businesses in Dubai include transportation and logistics, healthcare and medical services, commerce, real estate, wholesale and retail trade, tourism and hospitality, fintech, and IT solutions.

-3. How long does it take to start a new business in Dubai?
+4. How long does it take to start a new business in Dubai?

 Starting a new business in Dubai usually takes 4-5 working days.
-However, it depends upon certain variables, such as the type of company formation, license and documentation needed, etc.
+However, it depends upon certain variables, such as the type of company formation, license, and documentation needed, etc.

-4. Can I own 100% of a company in Dubai?
+5. Can I own 100% of a company in Dubai?

 Yes, you can own 100% of your business in Dubai free zones.
 Certain activities on the mainland also allow 100% ownership.

-5. How to start a business in Dubai free zone?
+6. How to start a business in Dubai free zone?

 For business setup in Dubai free zone, you can follow these simple steps: